amd/HPCTrainingDock/README.md

    ./build-docker.sh --rocm-versions 6.1.0 --distro ubuntu --distro-versions 22.04 --admin-username <admin> --admin-password <password>
 ```

-You can build for many other recent ROCm versions if you prefer.
+To visualize all the input flags that can be provided to the script, run: `./build-docker.sh --help`.

 To show more docker build output, add this option to the build command above:

 ```bash
 --output-verbosity